 Also known as the Mazama pocket gopher, this small animal is about the same length as a dollar bill.
 They have pouches on their bodies, which they use to transport food and nesting materials.

-The gophers are excellent at digging and are important to the prairies that they inhabit.
-They can turn over up to seven tons of soil per acre per year, leading to higher plant diversity in the region.
+The gophers are excellent at digging and essential to the prairies they inhabit.
+They can turn over up to seven tons of soil per acre per year, leading to higher regional plant diversity.

-Being a subterranean rodent, they are very rarely seen above ground.
+Being subterranean rodents, they are very rarely seen above ground.
 Their burrows include chambers for food caches and nesting.
-Reptiles, amphibians, and invertebrates also use their burrows.
+Reptiles, amphibians, and invertebrates also use their holes.

 The sperm whale has the largest brain of any creature, not only in North America but also in the world.
-They are also the loudest creature on Earth, with their clicks to communicate, measuring at 230db.
+They are also the loudest creature on Earth, with their communication clicks measuring 230db.
 This is louder than a space shuttle launch exhaust, an earthquake on the Richter scale of 5.0, and only a little quieter than the atomic bombs dropped on Japan.

 The sperm whale gets its name from a substance called spermaceti that whalers once believed was sperm.
 Scientists are still unable to explain the function of spermaceti.

-There are estimated to be 1,997 sperm whales in California, Oregon and Washington, and Hawaii, approximately 4,000.
+There are an estimated 1,997 sperm whales in California, Oregon, Washington, and Hawaii, approximately 4,000.